InQuicker/kaws/docs/concepts/repository.md

 .
 ├── .gitignore
 ├── clusters
-├── pubkeys
 └── terraform
     ├── main.tf
 ```

 The top-level directories are as follows:

-* clusters – Stores digital certificates, OpenPGP-encrypted private keys, state files, and configuration files for each Kubernetes cluster created with kaws.
+* clusters – Stores digital certificates, encrypted private keys, state files, and configuration files for each Kubernetes cluster created with kaws.
-* pubkeys – Stores OpenPGP public keys for each member of your team that will need access to the Kubernetes API for any of your clusters.
 * terraform – Stores Terraform configuration files that define the Kubernetes cluster topology.

 The bulk of the Terraform configuration itself lives in a Terraform module in a subdirectory of the kaws repository on GitHub.